Go ‘Back to the Future’ With This Hand-Built DeLorean Hovercraft

 As far as anyone knows, there is just one DeLorean Hovercraft in the world.
 That it exists at all is pretty damn cool, but it’s also currently up for auction on Bring a Trailer, an online vintage vehicle dealer.

-The lucky buyer gets an amazing grown-up toy that looks like it came straight out of the 1985 hit sci-fi comedy Back to the Future and contributes to a great cause in the bargain.
-Ten percent of the money will go to The Michael J. Fox Foundation for Parkinsons Research.
+Currently, the highest bid is $22,250—exactly half of what the modded movie car sold for last year.
+The lucky buyer gets an amazing grown-up toy that looks like it came straight out of the 1985 hit sci-fi comedy Back to the Future in addition to a matching trailer and a California boat title in the seller’s name.

 Video of Riese putting the DeLorean through its paces should be all that’s needed to at least covet this thing.
 It isn’t just fun, either—it appears to be well-built and durable.

 Here’s Riese’s description of what the buyer will get:

 The Hovercraft is based on the blueprints for the Universal Hovercraft UH-13PT.
 The basic shape of the hull, skirt, and fan ducts come from those blueprints, but pretty much everything else is customized.
 The Delorean body is made out of styrofoam wrapped in fiberglass and painted with metallic paint.
 The 36” thrust fan is powered by a 23hp Briggs & Stratton Vanguard riding lawnmower-style engine.

 The 24” lift fan is powered by a B&S 875 Professional series push mower engine.
 The hull of the craft hovers about 6-8 inches over the surface, and can hover over anything relatively flat: land, water, ice, snow, sand, asphalt, etc. The top speed with the current thrust configuration is 31 mph on the water in good conditions.